What To Do After An Injury At Work

 - Seek medical help right away.
 Your benefits will be paid back to the date you began treatment, so it’s not a good idea to wait.
 If you had a previous injury, tell the doctor how it has changed or worsened because of your work.

-- Inform your employer — which may mean telling your manager, supervisor or a co-worker.
+- Inform your employer — which may mean telling your manager, supervisor, or co-worker.
 According to the Industrial Commission of Arizona (ICA), “It is the injured worker’s responsibility to make sure the injury is reported to the supervisor/employer as soon as an injury occurs or when the injured worker becomes aware of the condition.”

 - Do not attempt to “work through” your injury — you will not be rewarded for your loyalty, and it may harm your claim.

 - Consult a Phoenix work injury compensation lawyer as soon as possible.
-Your employer or insurer may question the validity of your claim or diminish its value, because they are primarily concerned with their bottom line.
+Your employer or insurer may question the validity of your claim or diminish its value because they are primarily concerned with their bottom line.
 They will have lawyers, and so should you — let us help you navigate the claims process.

 - Make sure that your claim is filed with the ICA.
 You probably will not be compensated by the insurer until your claim is properly filed.
 Your employer may file the claim for you, but you are ultimately responsible for ensuring it is filed.